 Stephanie has four children, including a set of twins!
-She loves to share ideas on raising kids—the good, bad and ugly!
+She loves to share ideas on raising kids—the good, bad, and ugly!

-How to Throw a Birthday Party for Twins
+Throwing a Birthday Party for Twins

 We have celebrated joint birthday parties for our boy-girl twins for years now.
 The trick is ensuring that each child feels special, even when they share the day with their sibling.
 Read on for some fantastic ideas for twin birthday parties!

 Birthday Party Ideas for Twins

 When your twins turn one or two, you can go with a simple pink and/or blue theme (or any other color).
 Candles, streamers, and other celebratory décor make the party very festive.

 At my twins' first party, I made strawberry frosting and blueberry frosting for two separate homemade cakes.
 I also printed out several black and white photos of their first year and mounted them on a black poster board for a cute display.

 Guests enjoyed seeing how much they had changed during their first year!
 I know that many parents think they have to hand out "goodie bags" at the end of the party.
 For children turning 1 or 2, I think this is just unnecessary.
 By cutting out that expense, you can save yourself at least $30 or more.

 Use a Blended or Unisex Theme